 Joyce Mao has taught at Middlebury since 2008.
 A native of the San Francisco Bay Area, she received her B.A., M.A., and PhD from the University of California, Berkeley.
 She specializes in recent American history, offering courses on the U.S. and the World since 1898, Pacific Rim relations, and Cold War topics.
 Her research interests lie at the intersection of foreign affairs and national politics.
-Recently, Prof. Mao's work has appeared in the Journal of American-East Asian Relations, and her book, Asia First: China and the Making of Modern American Conservatism, is forthcoming from the University of Chicago Press.
-Two new projects are underway: one on Cold War modernization theory’s relationship to Ancient and Communist China; the other on the diplomacy of U.S. immigration policy after 1945.
-She has been the recipient of grants and fellowships from the Truman Library Institute, the Huntington Library, the Bancroft Library, and UC Berkeley's Graduate Division.
+Prof. Mao's work has appeared in the Journal of American-East Asian Relations, and the University of Chicago press recently released her book, Asia First: China and the Making of Modern American Conservatism (June 2015).
+Two new projects are underway: one on W.W.
+Rostow’s modernization theory and its relationship to the People’s Republic of China; the other on the diplomacy of U.S. immigration policy after 1945.

 ▲ indicates offered in the current term